jasjeev4/slate-images/README.md

 The steps to run this project are as follows:

+1. Clone this repositary to the local system.

-1. Add the project directory to the PYTHONPATH environment variable on your local system.
+2. Add the project directory to the PYTHONPATH environment variable on your local system.
 (Instructions for Windows: [here](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-so-it-finds-my-modules-packages))

-2. Also add '[project-path]/venv/bin' (Where 'project-path' is the absolute path to the slate-images project directory.
+3. Also add '[project-path]/venv/bin' (Where 'project-path' is the absolute path to the slate-images project directory.
 (Instructions for Mac/Linix: [here](https://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/))

-3. Run 'python -m pip install Django' from the project root directory to install Django.
+4. Run 'python -m pip install Django' from the project root directory to install Django.

-4. Use ‘django-admin runserver --settings=slate.settings’ from the project root directory to run the server
+5. Use ‘django-admin runserver --settings=slate.settings’ from the project root directory to run the server

 That&#39;s it!
 You should now be able to navate to your localhost via the following link in your browser: